maxlmysim/maxlmysim/README.md

   </a>
 </div>

-❗ My goal: become Frontend developer 🚀
+❗ My goal: the best Frontend developer 🚀
 ---

 **To do this, done:**